 The Chief actually wanted to reintegrate everything and there was some healing work that needed to be done, but he and his people wanted to do the work.
 They wanted me to hold space and bear witness.
 So I did, and it was beautiful to see.
 But it wasn't my job to just “fix it”, which is why it's so important to ask questions before doing any spiritual work.

 And finally, there are the actual energies of the earth.

-I have (with permission) moved a portal that’s acting like a drain underneath an office I used to work in at least five times.
-But it doesn’t really want to be anywhere else.
-It keeps moving back.
-I finally had to stop working there because I couldn’t deal with the energy.
-Plus, it’s hard to find a nearby location to move something like that where it won’t have some other kind of detrimental affect.
+I have (with permission) moved a portal that's acting like a drain underneath an office I used to work in at least five times.
+But it doesn't really want to be anywhere else.
+It tells me I can move it, but then keeps moving back.
+I finally had to stop working there because I couldn't deal with the energy.
+Plus, it's hard to find a nearby location to move something like that where it won't have some other kind of detrimental affect.

 One time I did a reading and there was a house on top of a vortex and I asked the keeper of the land what we could do about it.
 It said….move the house!
 And then laughed.
 Very funny.
 It knew the house couldn't be moved, but it was also making a point.

 Humans don't like how it feels to live in a vortex?
 Don't put a house on top of a vortex, then.

 Yeah.
 Got it.
 Thanks.